Marine life of Malapascua

 White mushroom coral pipefish

-This appropriately named pipefish is found only amongst the long tentacles of mushroom corals.
+You can find this appropriately named pipefish only amongst the long tentacles of mushroom corals.
 They are long, thin, and completely white, perfectly camouflaged to match their coral host.

 Other species of pipefish that you can see here include Schultz’ pipefish, orange banded pipefish, bent stick pipefish, straight stick pipefish, and whiskered pipefish

 The ghost pipefish are not actually pipefish.
 While they look quite similar and are related to pipefish and seahorses it is more of a distant relationship.
 These interesting creatures are masters of disguise.
-They are camouflaged to fit in flawlessly with their surroundings and can look like a leaf, an arm of a feather-star, algae, seagrass, or sponges.
+They camouflage themselves to fit in flawlessly with their surroundings and can look like a leaf, an arm of a feather-star, algae, seagrass, or sponges.
 Ghost pipefish range in size from about 10-15cm.
 The ghost pipefish, which you can often see in pairs, also differ from their distant cousins in reproductive strategy.
 The female, which is the larger of the two sexes, brood the eggs.
 Ghost pipefish are usually seasonal and are only present in the warmest time of the year.
-They are often seen in sheltered areas with mud or sand bottom (muck) around coral, sponges, or seaweed.
+You can often see them in sheltered areas with mud or sand bottom (muck) around coral, sponges, or seaweed.

 Robust ghost pipefish